 Castor oil comes from beans of the ricinus communis plant, which is native to tropical areas of Africa and Asia, and has been used in India for years due to its healing properties.
 Closely mimicking our skin's own sebum, castor oil absorbs deeply into the skin, making it an effective moisturizer for healing chapped skin.

 Ricinoleic Acid: What makes castor oil so unique is that it's mostly comprised of ricinoleic acid (more than 85%).
 Ricinoleic acid is an anti-inflammatory and anti-bacterial fatty acid that protects the skin against acne-causing bacteria, irritation, and infections.
-It's also easily absorbed and helps heals the skin from the inside out.
+It's also easily absorbed and helps heal skin from the inside out.

 Oleic Acid: A moisturizing, anti-aging and soothing fatty acid that helps keep skin soft and supple, while also repairing damaged cells present in conditions like eczema.